clayne/SSEModdingGuide/README.md

 ![alt text](https://github.com/CDimang/SSE-Images/blob/main/Nexus%20Homepage.png)

 This section will focus on teaching you how to use the website.
-By the end of this section you will know:
+By the end of this section, you will know:

 * How to navigate the website.
 * How to filter content to your liking.